The Light Touch

 The Light Touch is a 1951 American crime drama film directed by Richard Brooks and starring Stewart Granger, Pier Angeli and George Sanders.
-It was produced and released by Metro Goldwyn Mayer.
+It was produced and released by Metro-Goldwyn-Mayer.

 Plot

 Art thief Sam Conride steals a Renaissance-era painting on loan to an Italian museum by a Catholic church.
-He has been financed by his partner, Felix Guignol.
-Felix has an obsessed client named Aramescue who has agreed to pay $100,000 for the artwork.
-However, Conride stages a boating accident on the way to the rendezvous in Tunis and tells Felix the painting has been destroyed in a fire.
+He has been financed by his partner, Felix Guignol, whose obsessed client Aramescue has agreed to pay $100,000 for the artwork.
+Conride stages a boating accident on the way to the rendezvous in Tunis and informs Felix that the painting has been destroyed in a fire.

-Knowing that Sam is as unscrupulous and self-serving as he, Felix suspects otherwise.
-Nonetheless, he accepts Sam's suggestion that they create half a dozen forgeries to sell to unsuspecting art lovers.
-Felix recommends Anna Vasarri as a painter good enough and poor enough to consider doing the work.
-When Sam approaches her, however, she is appalled and refuses, especially since the painting is believed by Catholics (and Aramescue) to work miracles.
-Felix tells Sam to get her to change her mind by romancing her.
-It works.
-She falls in love with him.
+Felix doubts Sam's story but accepts his suggestion that they create several forgeries to sell to unsuspecting art lovers.
+Felix recommends Anna Vasarri as a painter sufficiently talented and in need of money who can perform the work.
+However, she is appalled and refuses, especially because the painting is believed by Catholics (and Aramescue) to work miracles.
+Felix instructs Sam to convince her to change her mind by romancing her.
+The ploy works and she falls in love with Sam.

-Meanwhile, Sam contacts R. F. Hawkley, one of the few art fences capable of selling the famous painting.
-After his forgery expert, MacWade, confirms that the work is genuine, he agrees to pay $100,000.
-However, he does not have that much money with him, and Felix learns of their meeting.
+Sam contacts R. F. Hawkley, one of the few art fences capable of selling the famous painting.
+After his forgery expert MacWade confirms that the work is genuine, he agrees to pay $100,000.
+However, he does not have the money with him, and Felix learns of their meeting.

-Sam and Anna get married and travel to Italy for their honeymoon, financed by Felix.
-There, Anna learns by accident where her husband has hidden the real painting.
-Felix and his men watch and wait for Sam to meet Hawkley.
-On his own initiative, Charles, one of Guignol's thugs, tries beating the information out of Anna, but she refuses to betray Sam.
+Sam and Anna are married and travel to Italy for their honeymoon, financed by Felix.
+While there, Anna accidentally learns where Sam has hidden the real painting.
+Felix and his men watch and await Sam to meet Hawkley.
+Felix's thug Charles tries to extract the information from Anna by employing physical violence, but she refuses to betray Sam.

 Police officer Lt.
-Massiro tells her that if she knows where the real painting is, it must be returned, or he will arrest Sam.
-Anna asks for time to consider what to do.
-She then switches the painting with the fake that Sam had her create.
-When Sam shows Aramescu the painting, the man immediately spots it as a copy.
-Sam confronts Anna.
-When he discovers she has remained true to him despite being beaten, he comes to the realization she truly loves him, despite his many flaws, and that he loves her.
-Giving up, she reveals where the painting is hidden and leaves him.
+Massiro informs Anna that if she knows the location of the real painting, it must be returned or else he will arrest Sam.
+Anna asks for time to consider her options.
+She switches the painting with the fake, and when Sam shows it to Aramescu, he immediately identifies it as a copy.
+Sam discovers that Anna remained true to him despite being beaten and realizes that she truly loves him, despite his many flaws, and that he loves her.
+She reveals the location of the painting and leaves him.

-Sam arranges for Massiro to arrest Felix and his men, though they have to be released when it is revealed that the painting they took from Sam is a forgery.
-However, this gives Sam the time he needs to return the work to its rightful place in the church.
-Anna returns to him as a result.
-As the couple walk away, arm in arm, Felix stops Charles from shooting his former partner.
+Sam arranges for Massiro to arrest Felix and his men, but they are released when it is revealed that the painting is a forgery.
+However, this provides Sam with the time to return the work to its rightful place in the church.
+Anna returns to him as a result, and as they walk away together, Felix stops Charles from shooting Sam.